linz/topo-workflows/docs/training/workshop.md

 Some filters can be applied:

 - `--sort-by=.metadata.creationTimestamp` to sort them in chronological order
-- `--types=Warning` to show only the warnings
+- `--field-selector=type=Warning` to show only the warnings

-  Older events (more than 60 minutes) are still available in Elastic Search (see next section).
+Older events (more than 60 minutes) are still available in Elasticsearch (see next section).

-### Elastic Search
+### Elasticsearch

-The logs and events that are output by the Argo Workflows ecosystem are accessible inside Elastic Search.
-Elastic Search allows the user to execute queries.
+The logs and events that are output by the Argo Workflows ecosystem are accessible inside Elasticsearch.
+Elasticsearch allows the user to execute queries.
 It contains application logs and system events at the same place.

 ## Workflow Concepts - more exercises